eonk/CrimeSciData/docs/04-carpentry.md

 ## Getting some data from Eurobarometer

 We're going to go ahead and download some data for the session today, specifically data from a *Eurobarometer*.
 Eurobarometers are opinion polls conducted regularly on behalf of the European Commission since 1973.
 Some of them ask the same questions over time to evaluate changes in European's views in a variety of subjects (standard Eurobarometers).
 Others are focused on special topics and are conducted less regularly (special Eurobarometers).
 They are a useful source of datasets that you could use, for exampple, for your undergraduate dissertation.
+Here is the video providing an overview of Eurobarometer 2018. a bit sad video, but anyone who wants to know about Eurobarometer in 1 mins.

+<iframe src="https://youtu.be/yTufHITtGBA" width="672" height="400px" data-external="1"></iframe>

 The data from these surveys is accessible through the data catalogue of GESIS, a data warehouse at the *Leibniz Institute for the Social Sciences* in Germany.
 For downloading data from GESIS you have to register with them (following the registration link) [here](https://login.gesis.org/realms/gesis/login-actions/registration?client_id=js-login&tab_id=6knmqH-4kbI).
 Once you activate your registration you should be able to access the data at GESIS.